Climate change challenge will reshape the way we live

 seriously about the nature of economic growth itself, at least in the rich countries.
 It has been known for a long while that, above a certain level of prosperity, growth does not necessarily lead to greater personal and social welfare.
 Now is the time to introduce more rounded measures of welfare alongside GDP and give them real political resonance.
 Now is the time for a sustained and positive critique of consumerism which can be made to count politically.
 Now is the time to work out how to ensure that recovery does not mean a reversion to the loads-of-money society.

-and energy policy too.
+The period of Thatcherite deregulation is over.
+The state is back.
+We will need active industrial policy and planning, in respect of economic institutions but for climate change and energy policy too.
 The mistakes made by previous generations of planners, however, have to be avoided.
 Many issues present themselves here too.
 Take the very example of renewable technologies.
 Technological breakthroughs are required if at some point fossil fuels are to become history.
 Yet how should governments decide which ones to back?
 How can they cope with the fact that the most radical technological innovations — such as the internet — are often not foreseen by anybody?

 We have to find a new role for government but also for market-based mechanisms.
 Complex financial instruments have suddenly gone out of fashion, blamed for market collapse.
-Yet we will have need of them
+Yet we will have need of them because, properly regulated, they are actually sometimes the key to long-term investment rather than a force against it.

 Consider the issue of insurance against extreme weather events, such as hurricanes in the Caribbean.
 Such episodes will become both more frequent and more intense, since climate change up to some level will almost certainly occur.
 Providing insurance against damage incurred will be one main way of adapting to them — especially so far as poorer people are concerned.
-The private insurance industry will have to supply most of the capital, since given its many other obligations it
+The private insurance industry will have to supply most of the capital, since given its many other obligations it can only be the insurer of last resort.

 And then, well, there’s the grand-daddy of the whole thing, globalisation, which has proceeded apace without adequate international controls.
 Effective regulation of world financial markets is essential for the future.
 Perhaps it could help pave the way for the collaboration essential to coping with climate change — a great deal of rethinking needed here too as some 200 nations prepare for the meetings in Copenhagen in December.
 The financial crisis and its aftermath have given a jolt to established ways of thinking that could and should prove massively important.
 We’re at the end of the end of history.